SCORP: Scene-Consistent Object Refinement via Proxy Generation and Tuning: Experiments

 \subsection{Experimental Setting}

-\textbf{Dataset.} Unlike traditional sparse-view reconstruction tasks, which aim to reconstruct the entire scene from a few input images, \ours focuses on refining degraded objects due to occlusions or insufficient viewpoint coverage, which is highly important for real-world applications, while current datasets do not provide sufficient support for evaluating performance in this aspect.
+\paragraph{Dataset.} Unlike traditional sparse-view reconstruction tasks, which aim to reconstruct the entire scene from a few input images, \ours focuses on refining degraded objects due to occlusions or insufficient viewpoint coverage, which is highly important for real-world applications, while current datasets do not provide sufficient support for evaluating performance in this aspect.

 To simulate this setting, we constructed a dedicated dataset to evaluate the appearance refinement performance of methods.
 We selected 11 scenes from Mip360 \cite{mip360}, ToyDesk \cite{toydesk}, LERF \cite{lerf}, and 3DGS-CD \cite{gs-cd} to evaluate methods on appearance refinement.
 In each scene, we pick a random start view and drop the $n$ closest views in joint position–orientation space, simulating missing observations.
 To assess robustness under varying degrees of missing viewpoints, we constructed three difficulty levels: easy, medium, and hard by removing $\nicefrac{2}{3}$, $\nicefrac{4}{5}$, and $\nicefrac{6}{7}$ of the images from image set as test views, using the remaining views for reconstruction.
 For evaluation requiring geometry ground truth, we follow the approach of \citet{AdaPointr} to generate benchmark scenes.
-This allows access to complete object geometry information that is typically unavailable in real-world datasets such as ScanNet.
+This allows access to complete object geometry information that is typically unavailable in real-world datasets such as ScanNet~\cite{scannet}.
 Specifically, each scene is composed of five objects randomly selected from the YCB-Video~\cite{PoseCNN} benchmark.
 We assign collision shapes to these objects and simulate physical interactions, falling onto a tabletop, to mimic complex scenarios that may arise in real environments.
-Images used for reconstruction are rendered from cameras positioned around the scene center, with a subset of views removed following the appearance refinement setup.
+RGBD images are rendered from cameras positioned around the scene center, including a subset of views removed following the setups of different settings.
+As a result, 50 scenarios, with geometry ground truth, are constructed for geometric evaluation.